malak-elbanna/yappie/Docs/adr/storage.md

-## ADR: Decision to Use AWS S3 and Firebase for Storage
+## ADR: Choosing AWS S3 and Firebase for Storage
 ## Context
-Our platform needs a reliable way to store and serve large amounts of audiobook and podcast content.
-The storage system must be scalable, and capable of handling high user traffic.
-Additionally, it should support fast access and integration with our backend services.
+Our platform needs a place to store and serve a lot of audiobook and podcast files.
+It should be reliable, able to handle many users at once, and work well with our backend.
+Fast access is also important, especially for mobile users.

 ## Decision
-We chose AWS S3 as our primary storage solution and Firebase Storage as a secondary option, mainly for mobile users.
+We decided to use AWS S3 as our main storage and Firebase Storage as a backup, especially for mobile users.

-## Justification
+Justification
-- **Scalability:** AWS S3 can store as much data as we need and handle a lot of users at the same time without slowing down.
+scalability: AWS S3 can store unlimited data and handle high traffic without slowing down.

-- **Reliability:** Our files are stored in multiple locations, so even if something goes wrong in one place, we don’t lose data.
+reliability: It stores files in multiple locations, so even if one goes down, our content is still available.

-- **Easy Integration:** AWS S3 works well with our backend and supports CDN caching, which makes content load faster for users.
+ AWS S3 integrates with our backend and supports CDN caching, which helps content load faster.

-- **Why Firebase Storage?** It’s great for mobile users because it’s optimized for real-time access and comes with built-in authentication, making things simpler.
+Why Firebase?
+It’s great for mobile users because it offers real-time access and built-in authentication, making things easier to manage.

 ## Consequences
 ## Pros:
-High Availability: Ensures data is always accessible, even if one storage node fails.
+Users can access content anytime, even if part of the system has issues.

-Security: Supports encryption and access control, preventing unauthorized access.
+Supports encryption and access control to protect files.

-Global Access: Allows users to stream content from anywhere with minimal delay.
+Users can stream content smoothly from anywhere.

 ## Cons:
-Latency for Large Files: AWS S3 might introduce slight delays for large file retrievals unless optimized.
+ Can Be Slow for Large Files: AWS S3 might take longer to load big files unless optimized.

-Storage Costs: Expenses increase as more content is uploaded, requiring cost monitoring.
+ Costs Add Up: Storing more files increases expenses, so we need to monitor costs.

-Firebase Limitations: Firebase has storage limits and might not be as cost-effective for high-bandwidth use cases.
+ Firebase Has Limits: Not ideal for high-bandwidth needs due to storage restrictions.

 ## Status
 Accepted